 In cases where the firewall is in high availability and IPv6 has been enabled on it, the MAC addresses of interfaces using IPv6 (other than those in the HA link) must be defined in the advanced properties.
-Indeed, as local IPv6 link addresses are derived from the MAC address, these addresses will be different, causing routing problems during a switch.
+Since IPv6 local link addresses are derived from the MAC address, these addresses will be different, and will cause routing problems in the event of a switch.